-How does Ecology differ from Environmental Science?
+How does ecology differ from environmental science?
 Ecology is a part of environmental science.
 Ecologists focus on how biodiversity affects life processes, the distribution of living organisms within the environment, and the movement of materials through living communities.

-- Biology I (required)
+- Required: Successful completion of Biology I

 Course Texts and Materials